-Eyeshot 2021 introduces a new helper class designed to handle a queue of WorkUnit objects more efficiently.
+WorkManager is a legacy helper class to handle a queue of WorkUnit objects using an event-based execution model.

 To facilitate understanding, we use the term Operation to refer to the work carried out by each individual WorkUnit.

-Below is a code snippet that illustrates an example of loading a list of OBJ files using the WorkManager and the ReadOBJ classes.
+The following code snippet illustrates an example of loading a list of OBJ files using the WorkManager and the ReadOBJ classes.
+This pattern remains valid but is not recommended for new development.

 private WorkManager<ReadOBJ> _readMultiObj;